- Training & Events

 A plant would begin a PdM program by monitoring a few pieces of highly critical equipment with vibration analysis (where there usually is some success).
 Of course, success is a positive reward, and to increase that success, the program would grow.
 If the organization has a lot of support corporately for implementation of PdM, they would typically apply the technology to 50% of their known assets and use all available technologies.
 To determine how many assets to monitor, the plant should determine how many technologists it can support and then buy the equipment needed to perform the work.

 In neither case, PM nor PdM implementation, were the failure modes, effects or consequences of failure evaluated to determine the cost-effectiveness or even the feasibility of the maintenance task to truly predict or eliminate failures.

 As an example, a plant may use a predictive technology to monitor bearings, but frequently sends a mechanic to tear down an asset and inspect the same bearings.
 The ridiculousness of this may seem fundamental.
 However, it is common in industry.
-Because of this, we must first discuss the methodology before describing the implementation steps.
+Because of this, we must first discuss the maintenance strategy methodology before describing the implementation steps.

 The principles used to correct such inefficiencies are: